Murderous Mascots – Mysteries of Middletown Middle

 Ari nods enthusiastically.
 “Uh-huh!
 The school didn’t want anything that could actually hurt us.
 So, they went for something make-believe—a half-shark, half-giant octopus!
 Even if it was real, which it totally isn’t, we’re all the way in Kansas, nowhere near the ocean!
 And we’re still changing it cause of the curse”

-Jeremy’s mind spiraled into the depths of the cursed legacy.
-“So, what are you drawing?”
+Jeremy’s mind struggles to grasp the depths of this curse.
+“So, what are you drawing then?” he asked, somewhat dazed.

 “Rocks,” Ari holds up her work.
 “Get it?
 Middletown Middle Rocks.
 Like, as in we rock.”